MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-storage.md

 **Feature** | **Details**
 ---|---
 **Connection** | VMM can manage block storage devices that connect using Fibre Channel, Serial Attached SCSI (SAS), or iSCSI (Internet SCSI).<br/><br/> VMM can discover and manage iSCSI arrays with static, dynamic, or manual targets.<br/><br/>You can use a Microsoft iSCSI target server as a storage device by installing its provider.
-**Protocols** | VMM provides support for storage devices that use the SMI-S and and SMP protocols.<br/><br/> VMM uses Window Storage Management API (SMAPI) to manage block-based storage devices compliant with SMI-S or SMP specifications.<br/><br/> VMM combines SMAPI and SMP to manage directly attached storage and external storage arrays.<br/><br/> VMM combines SMAPI and the Storage Management service (which functions as an SMI-S client) to manage SMI-S storage devices.<br/><br/> Vendors of storage devices with the SMI-S standard create SMI-S provides for their devices.
+**Protocols** | VMM provides support for storage devices that use the SMI-S and SMP protocols.<br/><br/> VMM uses Window Storage Management API (SMAPI) to manage block-based storage devices compliant with SMI-S or SMP specifications.<br/><br/> VMM combines SMAPI and SMP to manage directly attached storage and external storage arrays.<br/><br/> VMM combines SMAPI and the Storage Management service (which functions as an SMI-S client) to manage SMI-S storage devices.<br/><br/> Vendors of storage devices with the SMI-S standard create SMI-S provides for their devices.
 **Virtualization hosts** | Storage configured in VMM can only be used for Hyper-V hosts and clusters.
 **Supported storage arrays** | Specific storage arrays are supported in VMM.
 You can use other arrays, but there's no guarantee that you'll be able to manage all storage tasks in VMM.
 We recommend that you chat with your storage provider to determine VMM support.
 **Virtual fibre channel** | If you want to use virtual fibre channel to give VMs direct access to fibre channel storage, you can manage this storage with VMM in these configurations.<br/><br/> Single storage array connected to a single fabric (comprised of single or multiple switches) connected to a single vSAN.<br/><br/> Single storage array connected to multiple fabrics (comprised of single or multiple switches per fabric) connected to a single vSAN.<br/><br/> Multiple storage arrays connected to a single fabric (comprised of single or multiple switches) connected to a single vSAN.<br/><br/> Multiple storage arrays connected to multiple fabrics (comprised of single or multiple switches per fabric) connected to multiple vSANs.
 This configuration provides dual-redundant paths to storage arrays.<br/><br/> A vSAN can only include HBAs from a single fabric.